 \subsection{Robust MTD for the Grid with Incomplete Configuration}

 The robust MTD in \eqref{eq:complete_mtd} is not tractable for power system with incomplete MTD configuration.
-As $k\neq0$, $\theta_1 \equiv 0$ and $\|\bm{P}_N\bm{P}_N'\| \equiv 1$ no matter how $\Delta \bm{x}$ is designed.
+As $k\neq0$, $\theta_1 \equiv 0$ and $\|\bm{P}_N\bm{P}_N'\|_2 \equiv 1$ no matter how $\Delta \bm{x}$ is designed.
 Fig. \ref{fig:illustraion_3d} shows a three-dimensional incomplete-MTD case.
-The attack $\bm{a}_N$ in green shows a random attack attempt with nonzero $\lambda$.
+The attack $\bm{a}_N$ in green shows a random attack attempt with non-zero $\lambda$.
 However, the weakest point $\text{Col}(\bm{u_1})$ is not trivial.
-As the attacker can possibly target on $\text{Col}(\bm{u}_1)$, the worst-case detection rate equals to FPR constantly.
-Apart from $\theta_1$, every attack in $\bm{U}_1$ is undetectable.
+As the attacker can possibly target $\text{Col}(\bm{u}_1)$, the worst-case detection rate is constantly equal to FPR.
+In addition to $\theta_1$, every attack in $\bm{U}_1$ is undetectable.
 The intersection can be regarded as the space of the weakest points, whose dimension is calculated as $k = 2n-\text{rank}([\bm{J}_N,\bm{J}_N'])\neq 0$.
-Therefore, the smallest nonzero principal angle (which also corresponds the weakest point in $\mathcal{J}_N\setminus (\mathcal{J}_N'\cap\mathcal{J}_N)$) can be found as $\theta_{k+1}$ in line 5 of Algorithm \ref{alg:vulnerable_point} with the minimum detection rate calculated in line 7.
+Therefore, the smallest non-zero principal angle (which also corresponds to the weakest point in $\mathcal{J}_N\setminus (\mathcal{J}_N'\cap\mathcal{J}_N)$) can be found as $\theta_{k+1}$ in line 5 of Algorithm \ref{alg:vulnerable_point} with the minimum detection rate calculated in line 7.
 Meanwhile, $\bm{U}_1$, corresponding to the subspace that cannot be detected, is calculated in line 11.

-To solve the intractable problem for the grid with incomplete configuration, the following design principles are considered which can improve the robust performance of MTD with incomplete configuration:
+To solve the intractable problem, the following design principles are considered which can improve the robust performance of MTD with incomplete configuration: